dakom/sodium-typescript-playground/Notes.md

 ## Listen is the end - and it's really for side-effects

-This is a major paradigm shift compared to how `listen()` plays a role in typical event-driven architectures.
+This is a major paradigm shift compared to how `listen()` plays a role in typical oop event-driven architectures.

 In frp, listen() is _not_ where you start the processing - it's where you listen to the final result of the processing, and then do something with the results (e.g. cause side-effects).